A week in Wuikinuxv

 Brian drops us off at the mouth of an unnamed creek that is completely concealed by a dense, aromatic wall of stink current, red alder, salmonberry, elderberry and thimbleberry.
 After three hours of bushwhacking up a lush, mossy canyon, we arrive at a roaring cascade where we conduct our first ecological unit (EU) plot and conduct a survey for the red-listed coastal tailed frog.
 After just a few minutes of searching, we discover two tadpoles!
 We identify them by the white dot (ocellus) found on the tips of their tails and their unique suction cup-like mouths, which they use to cling to the undersides of rocks in their turbulent whitewater habitat.

 Next we hike east towards the Nicknaqueet River and clamber up the side of another steep forested canyon to conduct more EU plots.
-I am impressed by the diversity and vigor of plant growth here.
+I am impressed by the diversity and vigour of plant growth here.
 Johnny locates a small red cedar tree, about 60 centimetres in diameter, and shows us how to harvest a strip of the bark and neatly bundle it for transport.
 Later we will soak the cedar in freshwater and scheme about what we will make out of it.

 June 10, 2014